tandica/rhcsa/2-essential-tools/notes.md

 `chmod +x file.txf` adds "x" permission to ugo (user, group, others) only if those users already had any permissions

 `chown` - change file ownsership
-- Ex: `chown tandi:tandi file.txt` changes both the user and group owner of the file.
+- *Ex:* `chown tandi:tandi file.txt` changes both the user and group owner of the file.

 `chgrp` - change group ownership
-- Ex: `chgrp tandi file.txt`
+- *Ex:* `chgrp tandi file.txt`

 **Hard link** - multiple references to the same file without duplicating data
+- must exist on the same devices (partition, LVM)
+- can't be used for directories and access is removed when hard link (file) is removed
+- links directly to *inode*

 **soft link/symbolic link/symlink** - shortcut to another file/directory
-- Ex: asg node_modules pointing to multiple repos
+- *Ex:* asg node_modules pointing to multiple repos
+- links to the 'name' of the file
+- can link between devices and directories
+- when original file is moved, link becomes invalid

 `ln` - used to create links between files